 - Support active community involvement

-all through a wide array of Australian and Indian sports.
+This is achieved through a wide array of Australian and Indian sports and cultural activities

 The Australian Sikh Games are a representation of the Sikh community’s competitive spirit and the event forms an integral part of the community’s social calendar.
 These Games embody family values and incorporate the fundamentals of multiculturalism in Australia.